 Art Schools in San Antonio, Texas

 San Antonio, Texas, offers several schooling options within a half-hour's drive for those who want to study art.
 Find details about three schools' programs below, and compare their acceptance and tuition rates with the accompanying table.
-Information about six other art schools in the San Antonio area follows the table.
+Information about six other art schools in the San Antonio area can be found at the end of the article.

 - Students who want to pursue undergraduate and graduate programs in art at a public school may want to apply to The University of Texas at San Antonio.
-The university is located 17 miles from the downtown.
+The university is located 17 miles from downtown San Antonio.

 - If a 2-year, public college with lower tuition rates is more desirable, students can consider Northwest Vista College.
 Located 19 miles from downtown San Antonio, the school awards a transferable Associate of Arts.